seruva19/kubin/DOCS.md

 Its [text encoder](https://huggingface.co/google/flan-ul2) is large, so "out-of-the-box" inference without CUDA OOM error is not possible even for GPUs with 24 Gb of VRAM.

 There are two options to overcome this:
 1) Run original ('native') pipeline with some optimizations that were borrowed from @SLAPaper's [work](https://github.com/seruva19/kubin/discussions/166).
-This pipeline is enabled by adding `kd30_low_vram` string into 'Optimization flags' field ('Options' -> 'Native').
-This flag has been included by default since [c2e2a8a](https://github.com/seruva19/kubin/commit/c2e2a8a1c00b30e418d79708ebd3732c53e4de4c), so choosing the 'kd30+native' pipeline will automatically enable optimizations and reduce VRAM usage to about 11 Gb.
+This pipeline is enabled by adding `kd30_low_vram` (or `kd31_low_vram` accordingly) string into 'Optimization flags' field ('Options' -> 'Native').
+The optimizations  have been enabled by default, so choosing the 'kd30+native' (or 'kd31+native') pipeline will automatically reduce VRAM usage (to about 11 Gb for 3.0 and 17 Gb for 3.1).

-2) Run 🤗 diffusers-based pipeline, which offer a [sequential model offloading option](https://huggingface.co/docs/diffusers/optimization/memory#cpu-offloading).
+2) (currently only for 3.0) Run 🤗 diffusers-based pipeline, which offer a [sequential model offloading option](https://huggingface.co/docs/diffusers/optimization/memory#cpu-offloading).
 It should be turned on manually, go to "Settings" -> "Diffusers" tab and check the box for "Enable sequential CPU offload".

 Perhaps MPS users also might be able to run Kandinsky 3 thanks to unified memory (see https://github.com/huggingface/diffusers/issues/6028), but I haven't been able to try it out and confirm this.